 Note that there is a small number 1 and 2 above the section with the + and – symbols.
 Clicking on the 1 will collapse every group, while clicking on the 2 will expand every group.

-Do the row numbers at the left side of your sheet skip a few numbers?
+Do the row numbers on the left side of your sheet skip a few numbers?
 Learn how to unhide rows in Excel 2013 to see everything that is part of your spreadsheet.

 Matthew Burleigh has been writing tech tutorials since 2008.
 His writing has appeared on dozens of different websites and been read over 50 million times.